zilexa/Homeserver/docker/README.md

 _Notes_
 > - All images will be downloaded, containers will be build and everything will start running.
 > - Run again in case you ran into time-outs, this can happen, as a server hosting the image might be temp down.
 Just delete the containers, images and volumes in Portainer and re-run the command.
+> - notice the commands at the top of the compose file, for your convenience.
 > - **WARNING: if you accidentally prefix with sudo, everything will be created in the root dir instead of the $HOME/docker dir, the container-specific persistent volumes will be there as well and you will run into permission issues.
 Plus none of the app-specific preperations done by the script will have affect as they are done in $HOME/docker/.
 Also the specific docker subvolume is not used and not backupped.
 And you are providing your Docker apps with full admin access to your OS!**
 > - To correct this, stop and remove all containers and images via Portainer and remove the /root/docker folder,